otaciliofox/nlw-Be-The-Hero/README.md

 **🚥 Backend (Node Js)**

-Step 1 - Access our application's node server folder with the command: `cd backend`
+Step 1 - Access our application's node server folder with the command: `cd backend`;

 Step 2 - Download the npm packages used in the project with the command: `npm` , if you prefer yarn execute `yarn`;

 Step 3 - Start the server with the command: `npm run dev`, if you prefer yarn run `yarn dev`;

-- Node Server is required for both the frontend and the mobile
+- Node Server is required for both the frontend and the mobile.

 **💻 Frontend (React Js)**

-Step 1 - Access our application's node server folder with the command: `cd frontend`
+Step 1 - Access our application's frontend folder with the command: `cd frontend`;

 Step 2 - Download the npm packages used in the project with the command: `npm` , if you prefer yarn execute `yarn`;